 Cash Back, Points, or Miles: What's the Difference?

 The main difference between cash back, points, and miles is the flexibility they provide to consumers.
 At their core, all three things work in the same way.
 Whenever you make a purchase using a rewards credit card, you will earn one of the three aforementioned benefits as a 'thank you' from your credit issuer.
 If you are awarded points, they can be redeemed for different prizes and services - the exact things your points can be used on is decided upon by each card's issuer.
 Miles earned through a credit card are generally tied to a specific airline's frequent flyer program.
 They tend to have a more limited capacity than points - most often, they can only be redeemed for airline tickets.
 Finally, cash back rewards are the most flexible and straightforward to understand.
 If a credit card earns users cashback, it simply returns a certain percentage of their purchases back to the consumer - just like a rebate.

 When speaking of 'miles', we are referring to miles earned through co-branded credit cards – such as the Southwest Rapid Rewards® Premier Credit Card.
-Other cards, like the Discover it® Miles and the Barclaycard Arrival Plus® World Elite Mastercard®, award users what they call “miles” but are functionally more like points – that is, they can be redeemed for more things than simply flights with that airline.
+Other cards, like the Discover it® Miles, award users what they call “miles” but are functionally more like points – that is, they can be redeemed for more things than simply flights with that airline.

 A More In-Depth Look at Cash Back Rewards

 Cash back credit cards are generally the easiest to understand, but there are a number of nuances to keep in mind.
 They're not always as upfront as they appear to be.
 Below are the three most common features of cash back rewards to keep in mind, so that you avoid trouble.